amitshekhariitbhu/Fast-Android-Networking/README.md

 ## Using Fast Android Networking Library in your application

-Add this in your top lavel build.gradle file
+Add this in your top level build.gradle file
 ```groovy
 maven { url "https://jitpack.io" }
 ```